-- Lead by example and consider the health and safety implications in all aspects of day to day business. - Ensure all statutory safety checks are carried out. - Ensure the logical and seamless delegation of appropriate health and safety duties through effective line management of employees who have the skills and training required. - Where appropriate, ensure up-to-date and appropriate standard operating procedures are introduced and adhered to. - Identify and fully assess risks including the production, recording and distribution of written risk assessments. - Provide clear communication of safety requirements and arrangements for controlling identified risks. - Ensure that sufficient and suitable personal protective equipment is provided to relevant employees when risks cannot be controlled by other means. - Identify health and safety training requirements and ensure the provision of such training. - Ensure the induction of new and temporary employees on all known health and safety matters / issues. - Ensure all health and safety incidents are recorded in a central register (held by the People and Culture Manager) including those which do not result in actual injury or damage but which could be classified as a 'near miss'. - Investigate any minor (non RIDDOR) health and safety incidents. - Immediately stop any unsafe working practices or conditions.
+- Lead by example and consider the health and safety implications in all aspects of day to day business. - Ensure all statutory safety checks are carried out. - Ensure the logical and seamless delegation of appropriate health and safety duties through effective line management of employees who have the skills and training required. - Where appropriate, ensure up-to-date, and appropriate standard operating procedures are introduced and adhered to. - Identify and fully assess risks including the production, recording and distribution of written risk assessments. - Provide clear communication of safety requirements and arrangements for controlling identified risks. - Ensure sufficient and suitable personal protective equipment (PPE) is provided to relevant employees when risks cannot be controlled by other means. - Identify health and safety training requirements and ensure the provision of such training. - Ensure the induction of new and temporary employees on all known health and safety matters / issues. - Ensure all health and safety incidents are recorded in an online register (maintained by the Human Resource Manager) including those which do not result in actual injury or damage but which could be classified as a 'near miss'. - Investigate any minor (non RIDDOR) health and safety incidents. - Immediately stop any unsafe working practices or conditions. - Manage day to day employee health and safety matters as per the responsibility matrix.